FbW-WD21-E11/backend-lesson-plans/2022/Week 39/27 September_Notes.md

 "Tea" !== "teas" Why?

-MongoDB has it's own naming conventions
+MongoDB has its own naming conventions

 1. Makes everything lowercase
 2. It tries to turn the noun into the plural form